-If you plan to take less than 12 units in your final quarter and have athletic eligibility remaining, you must discuss your plan at least 1-2 months before your final quarter begins with your athletic academic advisor to review the part-time checklist and ensure that you will be eligible to compete (see the following "recommended datelines").
+If you plan to take less than 12 units in your final quarter and have athletic eligibility remaining, you must discuss your plan at least two quarters before your final quarter begins with your athletic academic advisor to review the part-time checklist and ensure that you will be eligible to compete (see the following "recommended datelines").

-If you receive an athletic scholarship you must also see the Associate Athletic Director for Compliance (Jennifer Cardone) at least 1-2 months before your final quarter begins to discuss how part-time status will affect your ability to receive your aid.
+If you receive an athletic scholarship you must also see Lydia Sandlin, Compliance Coordinator, in 2263 Cowell Building at least 1-2 months before your final quarter begins to discuss how part-time status will affect your ability to receive your aid.

 If you receive other forms of financial aid (loans, grants, etc.), please talk with Financial Aid, 1st floor Dutton Hall, before you file for part-time status.